aaron-dunigan-atlee/doorbell-mp3/README.md

 # doorbell-mp3
 Script for Raspberry Pi to play mp3 when relay is closed.

+Wiring: each button/relay should be wired to one numbered GPIO pin and then back to a GROUND pin.
+(See https://www.raspberrypi.org/documentation/usage/gpio/ for pin layout and https://gpiozero.readthedocs.io/en/stable/recipes.html#button for button wiring.)

 To install, open terminal and type:

 git clone https://github.com/aaron-dunigan-atlee/doorbell-mp3.git